Adebayom054/Banker-Exit-Insights-Using-Power-BI/README.md

 # Banker-Exit-Insights

-# Project: Banker Exit Insights
+# Summary
+This dashboard provides insights into patterns observed when bankers exit.
+It analyzes variables such as purchased products, credit score, age, account balance, and whether they are credit card holders or active members of the bank.

 # Dashboard
 ![image](https://github.com/user-attachments/assets/9a1bb22b-bbd8-4ed2-a4d8-8d5c19e04434)

-# Objective

-This dashboard provides insights into patterns observed when bankers exit.
-It analyzes variables such as purchased products, credit score, age, account balance, and whether they are credit card holders or active members of the bank.

 # Steps to Create the Dashboard
 Step 1: Load Data into Power BI Desktop